sass/sass/spec/functions.md

     * Call `rgb()` with `red`, `green`, `blue`, and `alpha` as arguments and return the result.

-  * If `$channels` is not an unbracketed space-separated list, throw an error.
+  * Otherwise, if `$channels` is not an unbracketed space-separated list, throw an error.

   * If the first element of `$channels` is an unquoted string which is case-insensitively equal to `from`, return a plain CSS function string